Tom Clancy's Splinter Cell: Chaos Theory: Gameplay

+Sam Fisher is grabbing a special ops member for interrogation.

 The game features significant changes and improvements to the series' basic gameplay.
 Chaos Theory is also the first game in the Splinter Cell series to use ragdoll physics.

 Chaos Theory features refined stealth mechanics.
 In addition to the standard light bar, the game also features an aural monitor that measures Sam's noise, along with the ambient noise of the environment.
 It is important for Sam to make less noise than his surroundings; otherwise, the enemy guards will hear him.
 The more sounds the player makes will gradually increase the stress levels of the guards, and they will become more alarmed as the level progresses.

 The artificial intelligence in general has received an overhaul to its design ranging from how they interact with the environment, to interacting with each other.
 They will move furniture to create cover, detect changes in the environment (such as whether or not scanners have been hacked, lights have been shot or turned off, doors left open, and materials have been cut), will use team-based tactics to provide covering fire and flank Sam, and even light flares in dark environments to possibly reveal where the player may be hiding, and even detect Sam through seeing his reflection in a mirror.
 Certain levels of alarm in a level may also cause them to don heavier armor and create choke points, cutting off access to certain entry-ways, attempting to ambush Sam.

 The AI detection has been altered as well.
 After Sam left an area in former titles, the game would sweep the previous area for all unconscious or dead bodies in a well-lit spot.
 If any were found, an alarm would be triggered.
 In Chaos Theory, the bodies must be discovered by a patrolling guard or security camera to trigger an alarm.

 Being spotted by enemies will still trigger alarms, and alarms will still cause enemies to become more alert and combat-ready (such as causing them to wear ballistic vests and helmets).
 However, triggering too many alarms will no longer cause the game to end automatically.
 Even killing civilians or friendly soldiers may not cause Fisher to fail the mission, although doing so will at least cause Fisher to be severely chastised by his superior and cost him significantly his mission score, as well as cancelling some mission objectives, such as tapping phone lines and locating covert listening devices.